 Developing SEN methods to understand and predict the social and ecological dynamics of agricultural environments would allow for predictions of the success of present or future management strategies.
 Furthermore, it would incorporate variation generated by individual and group decision-making in both social and ecological systems.
-These methods could be adapted to provide cover different ecosystems, agricultural environments and social systems, providing a framework for predictively managing agro-ecosystems across scales.
+These methods could be adapted to cover different ecosystems, agricultural environments and social systems, providing a framework for managing agro-ecosystems across scales.
 Predictions generated by SEN in agricultural systems would allow for the design and refinement of sustainable management programmes.
 This would drive the field forward in the pursuit of predictive methods for creating resilient agricultural systems through sustainable intensification.

 Conclusions